JasonCanCode/CRUDE-Futures/README.md

 ```
 **NOTE**: While you don't need the `id` property for creating and enumerating models, it is required for `CRUDEReadable`, `CRUDEUpdatable`, and `CRUDEDeletable`.
 This is to automatically infer url paths.
 For example, requesting a person with the id number `12345` would go out to "https://mysite.com/api/people/12345".
 You can override this path if you like (explained later) but the `id` requirement remains.

-Yes, you have to do all that one to one mapping but it can pay off.
+Yes, you do have to do all of that one-toone mapping but it can pay off.
 Let's say you have a `Household` entity that has several people.
 It can map its `people` attribute like so:
 ```swift
     people = json["people"].array?.map { Person($0) }.sort { $0.firstName < $1.firstName} ?? []
 ```
 Look at that!
-We even sorted them by their first names, all on one line!
+We even sorted them by their first names all on one line!
 If you are going to making all of your requests and mapping through `Household` and not `Person`, you can have `Person` just adhere to `JSONConvertable`.

-If you have a model that is going to be doing all the things, you can use `CRUDEMappable` in lieu of the listing out all five.
+If you have a model that is going to be doing all the things, you can use `CRUDEMappable` in lieu of listing out all five.

 ## The Write Way